Receptors are the elements that convey a signal into the cell.

 Most receptors generally have endogenous ligands or biomolecules, which can trigger a response.

-Most receptors are named based on their endogenous ligands like serotonin, acetylcholine, and opioids.
+Most receptors are named based on their endogenous ligands, such as serotonin, acetylcholine, and opioids.

 As per IUPHAR, there are hundreds of receptors in the body.
 They vary regarding the changes they bring about in the body when a ligand binds.